 A relative nutritional deficiency occurs when an optimal diet does not meet the needs of the system. ™

-The pages of this website are intended to give insight into live conference content in Seattle June 15, 2019 and Los Angeles September 21st, 2019.
+The pages of this website are intended to give insight into the content of our live conferences in Chicago and Austin.
 This website discusses some of the disease-like relative nutritional deficiency symptoms ™ documented in the 22 peer-reviewed medical science papers listed on the National Institutes of Health NCBI website that we published.